-The newly arrived scholars, artists, researchers, architects and designers will “transform the academic experience of students” at the Tyler School of Art.
+The newly arrived scholars, artists, researchers, architects and designers will “transform the academic experience of students” at the Tyler School of Art and Architecture.

 Tyler's new faculty members with Dean Susan E. Cahan, from left to right: C.T.
 Jasper, Emily Neumeier, Pablo Meninato, Linda Earle, Fauzia Sadiq Garcia, Dawn Kasper, Jenny B. Kowalski, Cahan, James Merle Thomas, David Herman Jr., Mallory Weston, Christopher McAdams, Courtney M. Leonard, Mark Thomas Gibson, Doug Bucci, Tim Rusterholz

-The Tyler School of Art at Temple University has hired 15 new faculty members—the largest group of new faculty ever hired by the school in a single academic year.
+The Tyler School of Art and Architecture at Temple University has hired 15 new faculty members—the largest group of new faculty ever hired by the school in a single academic year.

 The new faculty recruits, including five tenured and tenure-track faculty members, have joined eight different Tyler degree programs: Architecture, Art Education, Art History, Ceramics, Graphic & Interactive Design, Metals/Jewelry/CAD-CAM, Painting and Sculpture.